-1.6.4 Steep Roofs (slopes greater than 1:6)
+1.6.4 Steep Roofs (slopes greater than 1:3)

-- .1 Configure steep roofs and perimeters so that snow, ice and rainwater will not create safety, maintenance or appearance problems.
+- .1 Design steep roofs with a plane of waterproofing membrane/air barrier following the plane of ventilated cladding. - .2 Configure steep roofs and perimeters so that snow, ice and rainwater will not create safety, maintenance or appearance problems.
 Design to prevent ice and snow from sliding onto areas intended for use by vehicles or pedestrians.
-Ventilation of upper sheathing cavity is encouraged, but use of whirlybirds is not. - .2 Size eavestroughs to accommodate water from contributory roof and wall areas and to resist expected snow and ice loads.
-Off-the-shelf eavestroughs typically do not provide adequate resistance to dynamic loads from ice and snow. - .3 Locate eavestroughs so they are accessible for maintenance and will not cause leakage into the building. - .4 Observe the following minimum slopes for standard applications of shingles and shakes: - 1:3 for triple tab strip shingles - 1:2.4 for cedar shingles - 1:2 for cedar shakes
+Ventilation of upper sheathing cavity is encouraged, but use of whirlybirds is not. - .3 Size eavestroughs to accommodate water from contributory roof and wall areas and to resist expected snow and ice loads.
+Locate eavestroughs so they are accessible for maintenance and will not cause leakage into the building. - .4 Observe the following minimum slopes for standard applications of shingles and shakes: - .1 1:3 for triple tab strip shingles - .2 1:2 for cedar shingles and shakes - .5 Provide 1.8 meters of peel and stick ice dam eave protection and one meter of peel-and-stick membrane up the valleys for strip shingle application. - .6 Provide shingled #15 asphalt felt underlayment up roof slope under strip shingle roofing beyond ice dam membrane.